zapier/zapier-platform-cli/README.md

 ### Updating

-The Zapier platform and its tools are under active development While you don't need to install every release, we release new versions because they are better than the last.
+The Zapier platform and its tools are under active development.
+While you don't need to install every release, we release new versions because they are better than the last.
 We do our best to adhere to [Semantic Versioning](https://semver.org/) wherein we won't break your code unless there's a `major` release.
 Otherwise, we're just fixing bugs (`patch`) and adding features (`minor`).

 Barring unforseen circumstances, all released platform versions will continue to work for the forseeable future.
-While you never *have* to upgrade your app's platform version, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform-cli/blob/master/CHANGELOG.md) to see what new features and bux fixes are available.
+While you never *have* to upgrade your app's `platform-core` dependency, we recommend keeping an eye on the [changelog](https://github.com/zapier/zapier-platform-cli/blob/master/CHANGELOG.md) to see what new features and bux fixes are available.

 <!-- TODO: if we decouple releases, change this -->
 The most recently released version of `cli` and `core` is `5.0.0`.
 You can see the versions you're working with by running `zapier -v`.